Skip to content

 Jane Ostler

 I have been interested in pottery and ceramics for a number of years and learnt the basics at adult education classes.
 Now I work both on my own at home (in my converted garage studio), and also enjoy attending group classes to share and get inspiration from others.
 There is always something new to learn.
+My work is mainly functional domestic ware, thrown on the wheel, but inspiration comes from everywhere for sculptural pieces.

 Pam Cawley